BUTR/Converter.MarkdownToBBCode/README.md

 and will disable HTML conversion

 ## Notes
-* You can ignore a HTML element by adding `converter_ignore` attribute to the element
+* You can ignore an HTML element by adding `converter_ignore` attribute to the element
   ```HTML
   <p converter_ignore>WILL NOT BE CONVERTED TO BBCODE</p>
   ```